Contest & Event Information

 Your club will need to create a CLUB ACCOUNT RECORD and enter your exhibit entry under the CLUB RECORD.
 Entries must be made online through the Delaware State Fair website by June 1: www.delawarestatefair.com

-All questions and answers will come from the following material, which you can study with the Avian Bowl Manual.
+All questions and answers will come from the following material in the 2016 version of the Avian Bowl Manual:

 Teams should be entered under their 4-H Club Name.
 To do this, enter the Delaware State Fair website Exhibitor page.
 The leader signs into the online entry system.